I did a three part interview series recently with HRM Online introducing emerging approaches to learning. You can probably guess what they are:

 His general conclusion is that engagement as a focus is doing more to confuse than to clarify.
 Organizations need to create supportive work environments that reward individuals for performance.
 If they do this, they will have motivated and satisfied employees.
 As Lawler says– It is as “simple” as that.
 This rings true in my experience.
 Strategies targeted at diagnosing the work situation, and providing tools and structures that improvement performance will also improve employee engagement.
 And we know a lot about how to do that!

 What do you think?
-Do attitudes and job satisfaction improve performance or does excellent performance produce improved job satisfaction and attitude?
+Does job satisfaction improve performance or does excellent performance produce improved job satisfaction and engagement?

 Picture1We all make mistakes.
 We know better, but we follow old ways or accept cultural practices that don’t work.
 There are patterns that produce successful projects and those that lead to failure (see the project death march).
 I did a recent presentation on the classic mistakes we make in the planning, design and implementation of learning (and how to avoid them).
 I finished the session with a with a tongue-in-cheek 7 step prescription for a failed learning initiative.
 Follow them carefully for guaranteed failure.